 While funding is not restricted to dissertation or thesis projects, successful proposals reflect a carefully crafted and feasible research or creative endeavor plan.
+Students applying for projects related to degree completion will receive priority and first semester graduate students are not eligible to receive the awards.
 Some activities that do not qualify for this funding are paper/poster presentations (see GSS/Graduate College Presentation Travel Funds instead), research or degree related travel, internship travels, job interviews, computers, etc.

 Grant recipients have six months to expend the awarded funds and are not eligible for other GSS/GPSG award opportunities during the project period of the grant.
 A graduate student may receive this award once throughout a given graduate program degree.

 - Spring: The grant deadline is February 9 at 5 p.m. (for Spring 2021 expenses)

 - The applicant must be enrolled as a student in a graduate program at the University of Iowa at the time of application and at the time of the award payment, and be in good academic standing.

 - The proposed research, scholarship or creative activity must be completed prior to graduation.